 Here are our picks for best unexpected plants you can grow in containers.

-Our first picks are from ‘HGTV Gardens‘, both above and below.
-The top photo is a great example of using containers with unexpected plants.
+Our first picks are from ‘HGTV Gardens‘.
+The top photo is a great example of using unexpected plants you can grow in containers.
 The focal plant (the taller spiky one) in these mobile containers are artichokes!
 Filled in with perennials and annuals, these containers offer a great aesthetic, and veggies too.
-Below is an example of using containers to create a typical hedge.
-Instead of plantings these boxwood straight in the ground, they are higher up to block views, and can be moved if necessary.
+Another option in the second photo is an example of using containers to create a typical hedge.
+Instead of planting these boxwoods straight in the ground, they are higher up to block views, and can be moved if necessary.
 Yep, they look cool too.

 Don’t think you can plant trees in containers?
 Think again.
 These birch trees are placed in large containers, and because the root ball is kept from growing outward, the whole tree remains smaller and more manageable.
 Oh, yes, did we mention you can move them?
 Photo by ‘My Landscapes‘.